Troyydev/DisHost/README.md

 2. Include the SDK in your project.

-# Example for including the DisHost SDK in your project using npm
+# Example for including the DisHost SDK in your project
-npm install dis-host-sdk
+drag the Sdk in and import it

 ## Usage